OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/rust_basics.md

 - **Verbose Syntax**.
 In my personal opinion, Rust is a rather verbose language.
 Some people might like that, some people don't.
 Luckily, the rust-analyzer VScode extension helps out a lot with auto-completion and other neat features.

 - **Steep Learning Curve**.
-Coming from the python world, I had a really difficult time with Rust in the beginning.
+Coming from the Python world, I had a really difficult time with Rust in the beginning.
 It was not just switching to a compiled language, but also having to learn about lifetimes, ownership and so on.
 But trust me, it gets easier.